hashkash/cheetah-fastclick/README.md

 Two samples configuration are provided for the stateless and stateful versions in conf/cheetah/.
 Some steps to configure the load-balancer are common to both parts, hence we'll start with that.

 ### Common parts
-First, open the configuration file and change the configuration files to match your configuration, particularly:
+First, open the configuration file and change the constants defined in the header to match your testbed, particularly:

 ```
 define( $verbose 0,       //Verbosity of Cheetah